Wine and Cheese Matching

 Whether you’re enjoying afternoon nibbles, or topping off the perfect dinner party, the right cheese and wine match is a simply sublime indulgence.
-Learn out how to create delectable combinations with the Tasting Panel’s recommendations for pairing wine with cheddar, washed rind, blue and soft cheeses.
+Learn how to create delectable combinations with our guide for pairing wine with cheddar, washed rind, blue and soft cheeses.

 For most of us, our introduction to cheese started with cheddar.
 Hard in texture and often strong in taste, it’s the most produced and eaten cheese in the world.

 “Cheddar is renowned for its rich, sharp flavour and crumbly texture, with the richness coming from its higher levels of fat,” Adam Walls explains.
 “Powerful red wine has always complemented cheddar extremely well, as the fruit power matches the weight of the cheese and the tannin cuts through the fat.
 Cabernet Sauvignon

 and blends work well, as does Tempranillo

 Matching wine with smoked cheese can be bit trickier.
 This is because, Adam says, “Sometimes the strong smoky flavours in the cheese can overpower most fruit characters in the wine.”

 The solution, he explains, is to “A fruit driven Rosé